devfhalley/PrayerCompanion/README.md

 1. Import the android_app directory into Android Studio
 2. Configure your Raspberry Pi's IP address and port in the settings
+3. Enable HTTPS in the app settings (recommended for secure communications)
-3. Build and install the APK on your Android device
+4. Build and install the APK on your Android device
+5. The app automatically trusts the self-signed certificate from the Raspberry Pi server

 ## Database Migration